You’ve probably seen them before and you’ve probably even wanted one just because it looked unique compared to every other kitten out there.

-Curiously enough, even though they’re so widespread and famous, nobody really knows their true origins.
+Curiously enough, even though they’re so widespread and famous, nobody knows their true origins.

 Are you ready?
 These awesome Tuxedo cat facts will make you crave for a pet Tuxie kitten – as if these cute feline furballs weren’t appealing enough already!

-What’s curious about Tuxies is that the black color doesn’t really play a factor in their distinctive pattern.
-It’s the white color genes that make these kitties so unique.
+What’s curious about Tuxies is that the black color doesn’t play a factor in their distinctive pattern.
+It’s the white spotting genes that make these kitties so unique.

-Even though there are some fixed standards, which form the typical Tuxedo look (white chest and black body), there are different types of Tuxies.
+Even though some markings form the typical Tuxedo look (white chest and black body), there are different types of Tuxies.

 A funny fact about Tuxedo cats is that these furballs almost always have white whiskers instead of dark ones.
 That’s not the case with all Tuxies, but most of them have this signature physical trait.